leangjia/blender_docs/trunk/blender_docs/manual/physics/fluid/type/effector.rst

 Effector Type
    Collision
       Objects of this type will collide with fluid.

    Guide
       The velocity of objects of this type will be used when baking the guiding.
-Fluid guiding objects should therefore move and have some velocity.
+      So fluid guiding objects should move and have some velocity.

       .. _bpy.types.FluidEffectorSettings.velocity_factor:

       Velocity Factor
          Multiply the guiding object velocities by this factor.
-This is useful when working with multiple guiding objects and some of them should have higher / smaller velocities.
+This is useful when working with multiple guiding objects and some of them should have higher or smaller velocities.

       .. _bpy.types.FluidEffectorSettings.guide_mode: